RICHIE SAMBORA Doesn't Rule Out Reunion With BON JOVI: 'It's A Possibility'November 9, 2022

 Addressing Jon's remarks directly, Richie told Daily Mail: "When people say I don't have my life together — are you kidding me?
 I'm the happiest dude on the block."

-Sambora, who joined BON JOVI in 1983 and co-wrote most of the group's iconic hits over the following three decades, hasn't performed a full show with the band since he left the "Because We Can" tour seven years ago.
+Sambora, who joined BON JOVI in 1983 and co-wrote most of the group's iconic hits over the following three decades, hasn't performed a full show with the band since he left the "Because We Can" tour nine years ago.
 He later said he thought BON JOVI "should have made more strides to become a band" and not turn into "Jon being the front guy and nothing else."
 Jon, in turn, claimed Sambora's "choices" had "led him astray."

 Sambora rejoined BON JOVI on stage in April 2018 at the Rock And Roll Hall Of Fame induction ceremony in Cleveland, marking his first performance with the band in five years.
 Also appearing with the group was bassist Alec John Such, who hadn't played with BON JOVI since a one-off performance in 2001.
 They performed several crowd favorites, including "Livin' On A Prayer", "You Give Love A Bad Name" and "It's My Life".